-Program Description: The Precision Machining Technology program provides training in basic machine shop operations, materials, and manufacturing processes.
-You will receive theoretical and practical experiences in the care and use of tools, care and use of machines, working to proper tolerances, technical drafting, computer numerical control programming, CADCAM training, metallurgy, tool making, jig and fixture design, precision measurements, and the development of leadership qualities.
+Machining Technology program provides training in basic machine shop operations, materials, and manufacturing processes.
+You will receive theoretical and practical experiences in the care and use of tools, care and use of machines, working to proper tolerances, technical drafting, computer numerical control programming, CAD-CAM training, metallurgy, tool making, jig and fixture design, precision measurements, and the fixture design, precision measurements, and the development of leadership qualities.
 The program contains general education courses to assist you in social and business communications and to prepare you to be a leader and team player in high-tech manufacturing industries.